Troubleshooting Network Performance Issues in a vSphere Environment

 Resolution

-Validate that each troubleshooting step below is true for your environment.
+Validate that each troubleshooting step below is true for the environment.
 The steps provide instructions or a link to a document, for validating the step and taking corrective action as necessary.
 The steps are ordered in the most appropriate sequence to isolate the issue and identify the proper resolution.
 Please do not skip a step.